NetBox scripts – now with clean error handling

 ip route add 2001:db8:0815::/48 via 2001:db8:1::1 src 2001:db8::42

 For routes installed by a routing daemon this has to happen inside the routing daemon, so the the NETLINK call will know about the source address to set.
-For bird this is rather straight forward, for FRR it took me – and apparently others – a bit to find the right knobs, so I’ll document both ways here for future me and others looking for it 🙂
+For bird this is rather straight forward, for FRR it took me – and apparently others – a bit of time to find the right knobs, so I’ll document both ways here for future me and – likely – present you looking for it 🙂

 bird